It’s all about a healthy living environment! A grant for $2,500 helped Envision buy and install two electric power lifts. Huge thank you to the

 The W.D.
 Farr Endowment Fund does not support:

 The Littler Youth Fund supports grants for youth programs/projects in Weld County and is all about making a positive impact in the lives of Weld County youth and addressing current and/or ongoing community needs.
-Please note: if an organization receives a Spring Program grant, they will not be eligible to receive a Fall Operating or Program grant.
+Please note: an organization may only receive one Littler Youth Fund grant per year including program/project and operating grants.

 Details